clarinsi/Corplus/README.md

 Before importing make sure the `CORPLUS_DATABASE_URL` environment variable is set and databse is running.

-Place files in the `import` directory.
+Place files in the `import` directory (sample files of the KOST corpus are provided there).
 The following files are required:
 - `corplus-corr.xml`
 - `corplus-errs.xml`